 The Baltimore Chapter of the American Institute of Architects and the Future Architects Resources (FAR) Committee have created a Scholarship Program for students pursuing careers in Architecture.

 The scholarship is based on Design Excellence reflecting innovation, social responsibility, environmental stewardship, and critical thinking.
-Submissions can be a single project, multiple projects or a research/theory paper (graduate students only) that responds to this criteria.
+Submissions can be a single project, multiple projects or a research/theory paper (graduate students only)

 - Faculty sponsorship is required for all submissions

 - Community college graduates enrolled in an undergraduate architecture program may apply.